weleoka/Lab2/host/Create_Test_Environment.md

 # first, enter into the container
 docker exec -it bugzilla bash

+# run checkup
 ./checksetup.pl
 ```

-You'll see an error that there is a problem with MySQL, which is perhaps not running.
+You'll see an error that there is a problem connecting to MySQL, which is perhaps not running.
 So let's install MySQL server.

 If stuck, here is the hint.